Nealkitt/Stellas-Website/docs/mods_features/SkyHanni/Garden.md

 - Hypixel implemented this feature if you are past Milestone 20
 ### Yaw And Pitch
 #### Enable
-- Adds a HUD Display to show yaw and pitch, fades out without mouse movement
+- Adds a HUD Element to show yaw and pitch, fades out without mouse movement
 #### Precision
 - Adds Precision to the Yaw/Pitch to allow you to get the exact position for farming
 #### Show Without Tool
-- Does not require a tool in your hand for the HUD Display
+- Does not require a tool in your hand for the HUD Element
 #### Show Outside Garden
 - Allows it to be shown outside Garden
 #### Ignore Timeout